 If I am going to view their art in a serious manner, they had better view me as symbolic substitute for that America loving, God-fearing, football fan of a father that ruined everything the artist held dear as a young child.
 I want them to view me as a symbolic substitute for that art critic that deigned to call their work pedestrian, the fellow artist that told them they’d never make it in this world, or the art teacher that told them to consider changing their major to Economics.

 The path to artistic purity is different for every artist, of course, but most true artists do not set out to create pieces consumers enjoy.
 For most, the struggle of art artistic expression is to locate and expound upon unique, individual interpretation of nouns (people, places, and things).
 For these people, the idea that others may share their interpretations is exciting and fulfilling, but it is not why they felt the need to express themselves.
 Outside adulation is of secondary concern, but it is also gravy.
-Some, however, create complicated pieces of literature, or other forms of art, for the expressed purpose of appearing complicated, and for these people the common man’s opinion is so loathed that they’re looking at something else before the common man can complete their second sentence.
-Even those authors that write bestsellers, for the sole purpose of writing a bestseller, will argue till they bleed that their art was not intended to be as popular as perceived, and that they just happened to create something that consumers love.
-You can’t blame them, no matter how much you might disagree, for if they stated that their creation was intended to have universal appeal, few would consider them serious artists.
+Some, however, create complicated pieces of literature, or other forms of art, for the expressed purpose of airing their complications, and for these people the loathing they have for the common man’s opinion is so complete that they’re looking at something else before the common man can complete their second sentence.
+Even those authors that write bestsellers, for the sole purpose of writing a bestseller, will argue till they bleed that their intention was not to create something that consumers love.
+They will argue that they just happened to create something that consumers love.
+We can’t blame them, no matter how much we might disagree, for if they stated that they intended to create a product of universal appeal, few would consider them serious artists.

-If a starving artist declares how much they love fans in your artistic statement –and they’re hoping to one day have their art exhibited in a New York City gallery– they may want to avoid the heartache, and headaches, and just consider another profession.
+If a starving artist declares how much they love fans in their artistic statement –and they’re hoping to one day have their art exhibited in a New York City gallery– they may want to avoid the heartache, and headaches, and just consider another profession.
 They may want to consider trying out for the Atlanta Falcons instead, because they’re probably going to have a better chance of making that team than the ones that have their works considered for a New York City art gallery.
-A true artist can say that they value input from those that have experienced their piece, but it has to be worded in a manner that avoids anyone interpreting their artistic statement as one of appreciation.
+A true artist can say that they value input from those that have experienced their piece, but they must word it in such a manner that avoids anyone interpreting their artistic statement as one of appreciation.

-The best chance an artist might have for being declared such a serious artist that their art may be considered for a prestigious gallery is to condemn everything that that consumer purports to stand for.
+The best chance an artist might have for achieving the placement in a prestigious gallery is to condemn everything that that consumer purports to stand for.
 Their best bet might be to find an artistic method of denouncing everything everyone believes in.
 Their best bet might be is to find an anti-consumer theme.

 The anti-consumer theme has a timeless quality about it that goes to the heart of the artist.
 Its provocative nature does not yield to pop culture winds.
 It is anti-pop culture, and thus a “hot ticket” in any era that appreciates their artists.